better-ecosystem/better-tor/README.md

 A graphical user interface (GUI) is now available and is becoming more stable and usable.
 While still under active development, it provides a friendlier way to use the CLI features.
 The GUI uses this CLI script under the hood to provide a more user-friendly experience.

 1. Execute the binary (`better-tor-gui`).
-2. Click the big ON/OFF button to enable or disable Tor routing.
+2. Click the big power button to enable or disable Tor routing.
 3. When prompted, enter your password to authorize the network changes.

 Yeah, that's it. :)